QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--SlopeNoise.md

+---
+uid: Primitive--SlopeNoise
+title: SlopeNoise
+---

-SlopeNoise is a unique primitive that is specifically for creating expansive sloping terrains.
+nSlopeNoise is a unique primitive that is specifically for creating expansive sloping terrains.
 SlopeNoise's internal noise distortions create a shape that is very conducive to strong, flowing erosion.

 | Setting          | Values      | Description                                               |
 | :--------------- | :---------- | :-------------------------------------------------------- |